Promptless/promptless-docs/docs/core-concepts/triggers.md

 1. **Message Action**: Use the Promptless message shortcut on any Slack message to trigger documentation analysis
 2. **Mentions**: Tag Promptless in a channel to request documentation updates

+### Changelog Triggers (Beta)

+Promptless can monitor your product's changelog and automatically suggest documentation updates based on new changes.
+When new entries are detected in your changelog, Promptless will analyze the changes and draft appropriate updates to your documentation pages to reflect the latest features, improvements, or changes.

+This feature is currently in beta.
+If you're interested in using changelog triggers, please reach out to the Promptless team at [help@gopromptless.ai](mailto:help@gopromptless.ai).

 Promptless regularly adds new trigger types.
 If you need a specific trigger that isn't currently supported, please contact us at [help@gopromptless.ai](mailto:help@gopromptless.ai).